How were the vaccines made so quickly?

 Scientists had already been working on possible vaccines for other coronaviruses.
 This gave them a head start when they started working on the Covid vaccines.

-The different phases of the Covid-19 clinical trials were delivered to overlap instead of running back-to-back which sped up the process.
+The different phases of the Covid-19 clinical trials were designed to overlap instead of running back-to-back which sped up the process.

 The data was checked as the tests happened and without any delay, so the experts at the medicines regulator, the MHRA, could review evidence as the trial was being delivered, ask questions along the way and request extra information as needed – instead of having to wait for all the information at the end of a trial.